Theory of Working Memory

 - Working memory makes a unique and significant contribution to academic success, even when IQ is statistically accounted (Alloway & Alloway, 2010).

 - Working memory is relatively unaffected by socio-economic background (Alloway et al., 2014).

 - Adaptive working memory training may yield improvements in learning (Alloway, Bibile, & Lau, 2013)

 Josh is a young boy with autism that I had the pleasure of working with.
 My research with clinical populations, such as those with language impairments, ADHD, Autistic Spectrum Disorder, Developmental Coordination Difficulties, suggests that a working memory deficit leads to learning difficulties beyond the struggles associated with their disorder.

 Working Memory and Health

 I collaborate on a number of projects investigating the relationship between Working Memory in anxiety, depression, and gestational diabetes.
-For example, in a recent study (together with the British Science Festival), I explored the impact of working memory on mental health.
-The findings from over 4000 participants indicated that people who have high working memory are more optimistic.
-They are more hopeful and confident about the future compared to those with low working memory.
+For example, in a study with the British Science Festival, people with high working memory are more optimistic and hopeful about the future compared to those with low working memory.

 - Facebook and Grades: In a study with high schoolers, we found that those who used Facebook for longer had better working memory and language scores (Alloway, Horton, Alloway, & Dawson, 2013).

 - Facebook and Attention: In a study with adults, active social media users were more accurate in identifying target stimuli, but were less likely to ignore distractor stimuli, possibly because they they assigned similar weight to incoming streams of information (Alloway & Alloway, 2012).